In 2011, Richard Gordon moved there with his wife and young son so that his wife could pursue her career.

-The respirators he bought were unattractive.
-They got dirty and couldn't be cleaned or disinfected.
-There was a lot of waste.
+He knew that respirators were unattractive, got dirty, and couldn't be cleaned or disinfected, so they created a lot of waste.

 Made in the USA

-Now, after great effort and perseverance, the Airgami respirator is ready.
-The landscape of respiratory protection is forever changed.
-And because of that, we can all breathe easier.
+Because of Airgami, the landscape of respiratory protection is forever changed.
+And for that, we can all breathe easier.